kalaspuff/tomodachi/README.rst

   ``tomodachi`` is a perfect place to start when experimenting with your architecture or trying out a concept for a new service.
 It may not have all the features you desire and it may never do, but I believe it's great for bootstrapping microservices in async Python.

 I have some great additions!
   Sweet!
-Please send me a PR with your ideas.
-There's now automatic tests that are running as GitHub actions to verify linting and regressions.
+Please open a pull request with your additions.
+Make sure that the tests and linters are passing.
+A limited number of tests can be run locally without external services.
+Use GitHub Actions to run the full test suite and to verify linting and regressions.
 Get started at the short `contribution guide <https://github.com/kalaspuff/tomodachi/blob/master/CONTRIBUTING.rst>`_.

 Beta software in production?
   There are some projects and organizations that already are running services based on ``tomodachi`` in production.
 The library is provided as is with an unregular release schedule, and as with most software, there will be unfortunate bugs or crashes.
 Consider this currently as beta software (with an ambition to be stable enough for production).
 Would be great to hear about other use-cases in the wild!